 (4) Withdrawal of Application.
 An Applicant may withdraw an Application prior to or after receiving an award of funding by submitting to the Department written notice of the withdrawal.
+For Tax-Exempt Bond Applications that are under review by staff and there are changes to or a lapse in the financing structure or there are still aspects of the Application that are in flux, staff may consider the Application withdrawn and will provide the Applicant of notice to that effect.
+Once it is clear to staff that the various aspects of the Application have been solidified staff may re-instate the Application and allow the updated information, exhibits, etc. to supplement the existing Application, or staff may require an entirely new Application be submitted if it is determined that such changes will necessitate a new review of the Application.
+This provision does not apply to Direct Loan Applications that may be layered with Tax-Exempt Bonds.

 (5) Evaluation Process.
 Priority Applications, which shall include those Applications believed likely to be competitive, will undergo a program review for compliance with submission requirements and selection criteria, as applicable.
 In general, Application reviews by the Department shall be prioritized based upon the likelihood that an Application will be competitive for an award based upon the set-aside, self score, received date, or other ranking factors.
 Thus, non-competitive or lower scoring Applications may never be reviewed.
 The Director of Multifamily Finance will identify those Applications that will receive a full program review based upon a reasonable assessment of each Application's priority, but no Application with a competitive ranking shall be skipped or otherwise overlooked.
 This initial assessment may be a high level assessment, not a full assessment.
 Applications deemed to be priority Applications may change from time to time.
 The Real Estate Analysis division shall underwrite Applications that received a full program review and remain competitive to determine financial feasibility and an appropriate funding amount.
-In making this determination, the Department will use §10.302 of this chapter (relating to Underwriting Rules and Guidelines) and §10.307 of this chapter (relating to Direct Loan Requirements).
+In making this determination, the Department will use §10.302 of this chapter (relating to Underwriting Rules and Guidelines) and §13.6 of this title (relating to Multifamily Direct Loan Rule).
 The Department may have an external party perform all or part of the underwriting evaluation and components thereof to the extent it determines appropriate.
 The expense of any external underwriting shall be paid by the Applicant prior to the commencement of the aforementioned evaluation pursuant to §10.901(5) of this chapter (relating to Fee Schedule, Appeals and other Provisions).
 Applications will undergo a previous participation review in accordance with Chapter 1 Subchapter C of this title (relating to Previous Participation) and a Development Site may be evaluated by the Department or its agents through a physical site inspection or site visit, (which may include neighboring areas), independent of or concurrent with a site visit that may be performed in conjunction with §10.101(a)(3) (relating to Undesirable Neighborhood Characteristics).
 The Department will, from time to time during the review process, publish an application log which shall include the self-score and any scoring adjustments made by staff.
 The posting of such scores on the application log may trigger appeal rights and corresponding deadlines pursuant to Tex.
 Gov’t.
 Code §2306.6715 and §10.902 of this chapter (relating to Appeals Process).
 The Department may also provide a courtesy scoring notice reflecting such score to the Applicant.

 (6) Prioritization of Applications under various Programs.
 This paragraph identifies how ties or other prioritization matters will be handled when dealing with de-concentration requirements, capture rate calculations, and general review priority of Applications submitted under different programs.